appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ## Creating the Appcircle DMZ Server Configuration

-To create the Appcircle DMZ server configuration, you should login to the Appcircle private server.
+To create the Appcircle DMZ server configuration, you should login to the Appcircle server.

-You will create all the configuration files on the Appcircle private server and then move the created configuration files to the Appcircle DMZ server.
+You will create all the configuration files on the Appcircle server and then move the created configuration files to the Appcircle DMZ server.

 To create the Appcircle DMZ server configuration, you can follow the steps below.

-- Login to the Appcircle private server with SSH.
+- Login to the Appcircle server with SSH.

 - Go to the Appcircle server directory.